Arseni1919/Learning_DRL/README.md

 <img src="pics/gae_3.png" width="700">

 The usage of GAE is primarily in policy optimization algorithms (PPO, TRPO, etc.) to reduce variance without adding to much bias.

+> Like eligibility traces but for the advantage function.

 ### PPO (2017)